-- Continuing to ensure we attract candidates from a diverse talent pool, especially at the higher levels - Enhancing our development opportunities ensuring equitable access to career progression - Understanding intersectionality in relation to pay gaps associated with ethnicity, disability, neurodiversity and sexual orientation
+- Continuing to ensure we attract candidates from a diverse talent pool, especially at the more senior levels. - Understanding and addressing factors that drive turnover of female colleagues. - Enhancing our development opportunities ensuring equitable access to career progression, especially at the more senior levels. - Understanding intersectionality in relation to pay gaps associated with ethnicity, disability, neurodiversity and sexual orientation.